wangpengnorman/wangpengnorman.github.io/_posts/articles/2016-02-17-Vision+Language-Tasks.md

 layout: article
 title: "Vision+Language Tasks"
 categories: articles
 excerpt: "Vision and Language Tasks like image captioning, visual question answering require the understanding of both vision and language information.
 We are particularly interested in bridging vision, language and knowledge.
-Several papers were published in TPAMI and CVPR. "
+Several papers were published in TPAMI and CVPR."
 author: billy_rick
 tags: [sample, readability, test]
 ads: false